Skip to content

 Lanternfly Identification

 In the final nymphal stage, they turn red with spots and are about the size of a stink bug.
-Many of those red nymphs have begun emerging in Northern Virginia, so you might start spotting them around your yard.
+Those red nymphs have begun emerging in Northern Virginia, so you might start spotting them around your yard.

 If you see a bug and you’re not sure if it’s a lanternfly or one of its lookalikes (at this stage, it may be mixed up with a boxelder bug or a milkweed bug), look at the angle at which it’s standing.
 While most bugs are parallel to the ground, lanternfly nymphs sit at about a 60-degree angle and walk at about a 30-degree angle.